 Janelle was brought up in Gore, Southland.
 In 2017 she moved to Oamaru to live on a lifestyle block in Totara with her partner, Brad.
 Together the pair are avid horse lovers.
 Janelle is a keen eventing and showjumping rider and Brad a Harness Racing Trainer.

-Janelle has worked in the Primary Care Sector for three years.
+Janelle has worked in the Primary Care Sector for four years.
 Janelle also works as a District Nurse on a casual basis.

 In Janelle's spare time she can be found travelling up and down the country with her horses or teaching at private riding lessons.

 NURSERead More >

 I have been a registered nurse for more than 30 years.
 During this time I have worked in acute medical and acute surgical areas, but my main focus has been in the care of the elderly, where I worked as Nurse manager of a rest home for 25 years.